jikim413/jikim413.github.io/README.md

 <br>

 Welcome to my personal website.
 Prior to join PSU, I worked as a Postdoctoral Visiting Fellow at the National Institute of Environmental Health Sciences (NIEHS) and a Biostatistician at the University of North Carolina, Chapel Hill.
-I earned a PhD in Biostatistics from the of North Carolina, Chapel Hill.
+I earned a PhD in Biostatistics from the of University North Carolina, Chapel Hill.

 <br>